alexgo-io/alex-v1-docs/developers/protocol-contracts/self-listing-helper-v3a.clar.md

 #### `lock-liquidity`

 This function locks a specified amount of LP tokens for a given pool.
-It is typically used immediately after a pool is created, when the creator chooses to lock the initial liquidity as a trust signal for other users.
+It is typically used immediately after a pool is created, when the creator chooses to lock the initial liquidity to signal trust to other users.

 Internally, it calls the `lock-liquidity` function of the `liquidity-locker` contract.
 That contract: